Scopeweb/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all reviews with the ability to filter then.
+This endpoint allows admins to retrieve all reviews after filtering them by industry or filter_type.

 ### HTTP Request